 To minimize costs here, try to solicit raffle prizes from local businesses and contacts, (here are some great raffle prize ideas!).
 That said, sometimes you may need to pay for part of the cost of your raffle’s prizes.
 Be sure to include this in your calculations!

-The distribution costs of your raffle include all of the related costs of marketing and selling your raffle tickets.
+Distribution costs include all of the fees related to marketing and selling your raffle tickets.
 This could be posters that will be printed or even a television or radio advertisement.
-Whatever the costs are; they will be a factor in how profitable the event is.

 Total Expected Raffle Ticket Revenue

 Raffle ticket sales revenue is a factor of two things.
-The first is the number of tickets, the second is the price at which they’re sold.
-These two variables are likely the ones over which you have the most control should match up to your target customer (see Price of Raffle Tickets below!).
+The first is the number of tickets, and the second is their price.
+These two variables should match up to your target customer (see Price of Raffle Tickets below!).

 Think about how many people are likely to buy them.
 How many people are in your community?
 Network?
 Do you have a team of volunteers to help you sell tickets?
-Will lots of people want a chanve to win your raffle prize? t
+Will lots of people want a chance to win your raffle prizes?

-Pro tip: Typically, supporters will purchase more than one ticket when there’s a quantity discount.
-For example, your raffle tickets could be $5 each or 5 for $20.
+Pro tip: Supporters will purchase more than one ticket when there’s a quantity discount.
+For example, you could sell raffle tickets at $5 each or 5 items for $20.

 Price and your customer

-Raffle pricing is dependent on the prizes offered and the demographic of your target market.
-Take into consideration how much the prizes would be worth to most of your participants.
-As an example, selling $100 raffle tickets to college students or $15 raffle tickets for a chance to win an Ishtar DVD might be a long shot.
+Raffle pricing is dependent on the prizes offered and your target demographic.
+Consider how much the prizes are worth to most of your potential ticket buyers.
+As an example, selling $100 raffle tickets to college students or $15 raffle tickets for a chance to win an Ishtar DVD might make ticket sales challenging.